arnstran/CHKP-AWS_TGW/README.md

 Testing: When the deployment finishes, it prints the IP of the Jumphost

-- Test between spokes (E/W) by SSH'ing to the Jumphost (user: 'ubuntu' and need to use AWS key for authentication) and pinging the server in the other spoke.
+- Test between spokes (E/W) by SSH'ing to the Jumphost (user: 'ubuntu' and need to use AWS key for authentication) and pinging the server in the other spoke (10.210.100.x).
 - Test outbound by pinging 8.8.8.8
 - Verify logs in SmartConsole